 We sheared 28 sheep before the coffee break and when I had skirted 25 fleece, I left the helpers in charge of the final three fleece and went back to the kitchen, removed my hairy sweater and thoroughly washed my hands.

 The dough had risen and overflowed the milk pail but it was ready.
 I punched it down.
 Got a frying pan with 1/2 inch of coconut oil warming over medium heat.
 While waiting for it to heat up, I formed round balls of dough in my hands about the size of an apricot.
-I wiggled my thumb into the centre to make a hole — doughnut shaped.
+I wiggled my thumb into the centre to make a hole — doughnut-shaped.
 I got a small dish of 1/2 cup white sugar and 1 tsp. of cinnamon ready.
 The oil is hot enough when you can sprinkle a few drops of water into it and it sizzles vigorously.
 Also while waiting for the oil to warm I got a coffee pot perking on the woodstove, as well as a tea kettle.
-Placed a tea bag in the tea pot and put out sugar, milk, and mugs on the table.
+Placed a tea bag in the teapot and put out sugar, milk, and mugs on the table.
 It takes longer to tell you this than it actually took to do it.

 I placed 5 doughnuts into the oil and allowed them to get golden brown on the bottoms.
 They will rise significantly while they are frying.
 Then I flipped them and cooked the second side until it was golden brown.
 Using a slotted spoon or spatula I removed the doughnuts from the oil, allowing them to drain over the oil briefly, before putting them into the cinnamon sugar.
 Drag them through the cinnamon sugar to coat all sides.
 And fry the next five.
 I made 12 doughnuts for the coffee break.

 The remainder of the dough was formed into 12 buns/rolls and placed on a buttered baking sheet, covered with a towel and allowed to rise, while we went outside to shear 25 angora goats.
-My helpers were well trained in the skirting by this time and the conversation was interesting.
+My helpers were well trained in skirting by this time and the conversation was interesting.
 The shearer was working hard, but for the rest of us, it felt like a party.
-When we were 3/4 s of the way through the goats, with 5 animals still to go, I went back in the house.
+When we were 3/4 s of the way through the goats, with 5 animals still to go, I went back into the house.

-Planning the shearing day
+Planning a good, happy shearing day

 Arrange for helpers